 Dangle a modifier if it will help your audience.
 Sentence fragment?
 Works for me.
 But do it mindfully.
-Remember your audience and their needs.
+Remember your audience and its needs.
 The rules are only guidelines, but they’re often very good guidelines.

-All tthis goes for literally every rule of grammer and writing that exists.
+All this goes for literally every rule of grammer and writing that exists.
 Some rules, you’ll find yourself following all the time (“Me go store buy milk” wouldn’t make it past most editors), but it doesn’t mean that they’re inviolable.